 Watch the webinar to learn more: Upper Athabasca Region Surface Water Quality Management Framework Webinar.

-We will meet with Indigenous communities and organizations to ensure their perspectives are heard and that a new framework reflects Indigenous values and traditional uses.
+We met with Indigenous communities and organizations to ensure their perspectives were heard and that a new framework reflects Indigenous values.

-We will meet with key stakeholder groups during the engagement.
+We met with key stakeholder groups during the engagement.